blaiszik/Materials-Databases/README.md

 * This page is written using Github markdown, learn [Github Markdown Basics](https://help.github.com/articles/markdown-basics/).

 # Materials-Related Databases
-These databases are sorted by the number of claimed data entries and by existence of a method of programmatic access
 | Database | Description | Contact | API/Docs | Size|
 | ------------- | ------------- |-----------|------|------|
 | [Automatic Flow for Materials Discovery (AFLOW)](http://www.aflowlib.org) | A distributed materials properties repository from high-throughput ab initio calculations | Stefano Curtarolo     | [REST](http://aflowlib.duke.edu/aflowwiki/doku.php?id=documentation:start)  | 630000 compounds |